 - Opportunity Analysis

 The first stage of CBO’s work was the creation of the Context Analysis.
-The purpose of this was to identify and validate the clients strategic intent for its IT function, and convert that intent into a set of actionable statements about how IT could or should be delivered.
+The purpose of this was to identify and validate the client’s strategic intent for its IT function, and to convert that intent into a set of actionable statements about how IT could or should be delivered.

 In order to deliver this, CBO first reviewed all existing IT strategies and plans, and interviewed key managers.
-This ‘as is analysis’ allowed for the population of a Strategic Assumptions Framework: a structured model that supported the articulation of ‘implicit assumptions’ held by the company about the role of IT.
-This model was based on the McKinsey ‘7s Model’, to help ensure that it described all dimensions of the clients strategic intent for IT.
+This As-is Analysis allowed for the population of a Strategic Assumptions Framework: a structured model that supported the articulation of ‘implicit assumptions’ held by the company about the role of IT.

 The IT Strategic Roles Model was used by CBO in the second stage of its work, the Opportunity Analysis.
 The purpose of this analysis was to identify those opportunities for cost saving that were most appropriate for the client to pursue, given the high-level TOM that CBO had created.
 This analysis was based around CBO’s IT Opportunity Matrix.
-This is a structured taxonomy of 29 means of increasing the efficiency of an IT function, developed from industry best practice and the experience of CBO and its clients.
-Using our understanding of the clients strategic intent for IT, we were able to ‘triage’ these opportunities, excluding those that conflicted with the TOM, and focusing on those which had not been included in the clients internally developed plan.
+Using our understanding of the client’s strategic intent for IT, we were able to ‘triage’ these opportunities, excluding those that conflicted with the TOM, and focusing on those which had not been included in the client’s internally developed plan.

-This enabled CBO to identify 7 key opportunities that we recommended that the client pursue.
+This enabled CBO to identify seven key opportunities that we recommended that the client pursue.
 We then conducted the final stage of our work, the Options Analysis, to build a clear implementation plan for the client.
-This focused on avoiding conflict between mutually-exclusive options, and the ordering of those with set inter-dependencies.
+This focused on avoiding conflict between mutually exclusive options, and the ordering of those with set interdependencies.